webuum/webuum-docs/docs/docs/command.md

 - The event must be a click on a `<button>` element – other elements are ignored.
 - Commands are resolved only if the method exists on the target element; otherwise nothing happens.
 - All events are prevent defaulted by default
+- `commandfor` can be omitted if the command is defined in the host element, webuum internally attaches the command to the host element.

 > Native command names like `close` or `show-modal` do not use the `--` prefix, and do not require a matching method – they trigger native behavior (e.g., closing a `<dialog>`).